crackitty/kubernetes-volumes-demos/README.md

 > Note: The data is being stored on the Node where the Pod is running

+> Note also: if we delete the Pod, then the data is gone - since the emptyDir
+> volume is owned by the Pod and is removed when the Pod is removed.

+## If using KIND

 We can SSH into the Node - we're running Kind here, so we need to connect using docker

 ```bash